Dr Carmen Answers Common Questions about About Body Lift surgery – Body Lift FAQs

 - Adjust your medications as per your surgeon’s recommendation

-- Get all the medical lab tests done required by your surgeon
+- Get all the medical lab tests required by your surgeon

 How do I prepare for a lower body lift?